 II.
 THORACIC OUTLET SYNDROME

-- Numbness and tingling in the fingers, often affecting the pinky finger and ring finger.
+- tingling and numbness in the fingers, usually affecting the ring and pinky fingers.

-3. Arm Position: TOS symptoms increase by certain arm positions or activities, such as raising the arms overhead or holding them in an elevated position for extended periods.
+3. Arm Position: Certain arm movements or postures, such as raising the arms overhead or maintaining them up for extended periods of time, exacerbate the symptoms of TOS.

 4. Types of TOS:

-Neurogenic TOS: The other type, called neurogenic TOS, is characterized by symptoms related to compression of the brachial plexus, a network of nerves that control arm and hand movements.
+Neurogenic TOS: The symptoms of the other kind of TOS, known as neurogenic TOS, are associated with compression of the brachial plexus, a network of nerves that regulates movements of the arms and hands.

-5. Diagnostic Tests: Diagnosis of TOS typically involves a combination of clinical evaluation, medical history, physical examination, and sometimes imaging studies such as X-rays, MRIs, or vascular studies to assess the specific type of TOS and its underlying causes.
+5. Diagnostic Tests: In order to determine the precise form of TOS and its underlying reasons, the diagnosis of TOS typically involves a mix of clinical evaluation, medical history, physical examination, and occasionally imaging techniques like MRIs, X-rays, or vascular studies.

 Carpal Tunnel Syndrome v/s TOS: